furkansuleymana/turkomator/README.md

 # turkomator
-a simple turkish dictionary app with jetpack compose
+a simple turkish dictionary app built with jetpack compose

 this project is mainly done for learning purposes, so it may contain lots of bad/worst practices.
 <br />